-- 2. decrease the overall density of the ODP. - 3. allow minor reorientation of one (1) or more points of vehicular access, the internal roadway network, and/or the parking plan, made necessary due to actions taken by the City or state subsequent to the approval date of the FODP. - 4. allow minor changes in location, orientation, and/or design of parking facilities, provided such changes do not decrease the total number of parking spaces. - 5. allow minor changes in building location made necessary by previously unforeseen natural conditions. - 6. allow changes in landscaping materials, lighting plan, and siting of pedestrian and accessory facilities as made necessary by other approved alterations. - 7. allow other site design modifications which would not substantially alter the final character of the approved FODP. - b.
-Major Alterations: Alterations which would substantially alter the final character of the approved FODP shall be deemed "major" alterations.
+- Minor Alterations: For a proposed alteration to be deemed "minor" in nature, it shall meet one or more of the following conditions.
+The proposed alteration shall - a. alter the land use mix of the approved ODP by a cumulative total of less than 10% in any land use category defined in subsection 30-34(D)(2)(a)(15). - b. decrease the overall density of the ODP. - c. allow minor reorientation of one or more points of vehicular access, the internal roadway network, and/or the parking plan, made necessary due to actions taken by the City or state subsequent to the approval date of the FODP. - allow minor changes in location, orientation and/or design of parking facilities, provided such changes do not decrease the total number of parking spaces. - allow minor changes in building location made necessary by previously unforseen natural conditions. - allow changes in landscaping materials, lighting plan and siting of pedestrian and accessory facilities as made necessary by other approved alterations. - g. allow other site design modifications which would not substantially alter the final character of the approved FODP. - 2.
+Major alterations: Alterations which would substantially alter the final character of the approved FODP shall be deemed "major" alterations.
 Any proposal exceeding the limits identified in subsection (a) above for minor alterations shall be considered a major alteration proposal.
-Additionally, any proposal requesting one (1) or more of the following alterations to the ODP shall be considered a major alteration proposal: - 1. construction of additional structures for residential, commercial, or industrial purposes; - 2. introduction of a land use type not approved in the FODP; - 3. a change in land use type proposed for any structure directly adjacent to or abutting a residential structure; - 4. any excavation, filling, or other alteration of the property's natural systems not previously approved in the FODP; - 5. any addition or deletion of vehicular access points and parking areas or significant reorientation of the internal roadway network of the site;

-6. any change in the phasing plan of the ODP, including size, boundaries and timing of construction of one or more sections of the development.
+Additionally, any proposal requesting one or more of the following alterations to the ODP shall be considered a major alteration proposal. - a. construction of additional structures for residential, commercial or industrial purposes; - b. introduction of a land use type not approved in the FODP; - a change in land use type proposed for any structure directly adjacent to or abutting a residential structure; - any excavation, filling, or other alteration of the property's natural systems not previously approved in the FODP; - any addition or deletion of vehicular access points and parking areas or significant reorientation of the internal roadway network of the site; - f. any change in the phasing plan of the ODP, including size, boundaries and timing of construction of one or more sections of the development.